 Depending if your simulation was set up under the Simulation Times option to have a clock time different than 12:00, you may wish to have the element status controlled by the actual time instead of the simulation time.
 Specify the Clock Style from among the below:

 Control Data - All the Control data are displayed in this section.
 Use the operational buttons to Update, Insert, Delete and/or Clear these controls.
 Additionally use the Move up/down icons to change the order of the controls.
 The controls are processed in top down order.
-The order is very important since the controls lower in the list will be processed last, they have a higher precedence than the controls placed higher up in the display order.
+The order is very important because the controls lower in the list will be processed last, and they have a higher precedence than the controls placed higher up in the display order.

-Choose the Control that you want to move higher or lower in the order and click on one of the below icons.
+Choose the Control that you want to move higher or lower in the order, and click on one of the below icons.

 Move to Top - Move the Control to the top of the Order.